What Are Dividends – and How Do You Find Good Ones?

 Start broad, then narrow:

-3. Filter for 10+ years of consecutive dividend payments
+3. Filter for 10 or more years of consecutive dividend payments.

 That filter will cut thousands of stocks down to a manageable shortlist of quality candidates.
-From there, look at each company individually – what they do, whether the business is stable, and whether you understand it.
+From there, look at each company individually, what they do, whether the business is stable, and whether you actually understand it.

 You’re not looking for the highest yield.
 You’re looking for a reliable business that pays you to own it and raises that payment over time.